 - Watch specifications

-Which metrics are featured in the TAG Heuer Sports app for a swimming session?
+Which metrics are displayed on the watch during a swimming session?

 The tracked data are: